-(Also HST 335/SOC 335/WST 335)The course examines the processes by which social movements emerge, develop, and decline.
+This course examines the processes by which social movements emerge, develop, and decline.
 Particular focus will be on social change theory; the history of selected movements; political strategies for change; individual versus collective approaches; and the relationship of institutions and ideologies to the success and failure of social change.
-Prerequisite: SOC 101.
+(Equivalent to POL 335, HST 335, and WST 335).
+Credits: 3 Prerequisites: SOC 101